Rob--W/toolbarwidget-jplib/README.md

 This Jetpack module extends the `sdk/widget` module with one extra property, `toolbarID`, allowing Firefox Add-on developers to place widgets on toolbars.

 ## Usage
-The API is identical to [`sdk/widget`](https://addons.mozilla.org/en-US/developers/docs/sdk/1.14/modules/sdk/widget.html).
-Only the `toolbarID` property has been added.
+The API is identical to [`sdk/widget`](https://addons.mozilla.org/en-US/developers/docs/sdk/1.14/modules/sdk/widget.html) (only new properties were added).

 Here's an example, based on the first example from the [`sdk/widget` documentation](https://addons.mozilla.org/en-US/developers/docs/sdk/1.14/modules/sdk/widget.html#Creation%20and%20Content).
 The created widget is not placed on the addon bar, but on the navigation bar.